nozwock/tale-of-immortal-mods/docs/NOTES.md

     //      UIBase ui // Can use GetComponent etc here to get the UI object instead of using GetUI
     //          name // Use this against UIType.*.uiName to check which UI opened/closed
     SaveData
+    /* Just before a game save is made, you can set your DataObjectData data here if you'd like.
+I'm not sure if this event is always emitted before the game spins up the thread that starts saving game data, if it does, you can save your data reliably in a blocking manner assuming the mod is on the same thread as the subroutine that issued that event, otherwise it'd be race condition and you can't realiably use this event to save your state. */

 GameTool
     LS(string key) // Localization